intel/confidential-cloud-native-primitives/service/measurement-server/README.md

 cd ../..
 docker build -t ccnp_measurement_server:0.1 -f container/measurement-server/Dockerfile .
 ```
 > Note: if you are using containerd as the default runtime for kubernetes.
-Please remember to use the following command to import the image into containerd:
+Please remember to use the following commands to import the image into containerd first:
 ```
 docker save -o ccnp-measurement-server.tar ccnp_measurement_server:0.1
 ctr -n=k8s.io image import ccnp-measurement-server.tar